 When you think about your business as a flywheel, you make different decisions and adjust your strategy.
 To show you what we mean, let us first explain how the flywheel works.

 Since you’re applying force to your flywheel, you also need to make sure nothing is opposing it — that means eliminating friction from your business strategy.
 Friction is anything that slows down your flywheel.
 For example, poor internal processes, lack of communication between teams, or misalignment between your customers and your employees.
 You can reduce friction by looking at how your teams are structured, why customers are churning, and where prospects are getting stuck in the buyer’s journey.
-Are all your teams aligned or are they operating in silos?
+Are all your teams aligned or are they working in silos?
 Is your pricing straightforward or is it cluttered with confusing fees?
-Do you allow prospects to connect with you how, when, and where they want or are they forced to follow your strict process?
+Do you allow prospects to connect with you how, when, and where they want, or are they forced to follow your strict process?

 The more you increase speed and decrease friction, the more you will create promoters of your business.
 And all those promoters become a force that spins your flywheel.

 That’s why the new inbound methodology is a circle.
 When you use the inbound methodology as a foundation, the three phases of your flywheel are attract, engage, and delight.
-By applying force to these three phases, you can provide an amazing customer experience.
+By applying force to these three phases, you can offer an amazing customer experience.

-For example, in the attract phase, you attract visitors with useful content and eliminate barriers as they try to learn about your company.
+For example, in the attract phase, you attract visitors with useful content and remove barriers as they try to learn about your company.
 The key is to earn people's attention, not force it.
 Some forces you can apply are content marketing, search engine optimization, social media marketing, social selling, targeted paid advertising, and conversion rate optimization.

 And finally, in the delight phase, you help, support, and empower customers to reach their goals.
 Remember, customer success is your success.
-Some forces you can leverage are self-service (Knowledge base, chatbot), proactive customer service, multichannel availability (chat, messaging, phone, email), ticketing systems, automated onboarding, customer feedback surveys, and loyalty programs.
+Some forces you can use are self-service (Knowledge base, chatbot), proactive customer service, multichannel availability (chat, messaging, phone, email), ticketing systems, automated onboarding, customer feedback surveys, and loyalty programs.